 - The College premises, including the library, is closed to all non-essential visitors.
-All events have been cancelled and refunds given if necessary.
+Most events have been cancelled and refunds given if necessary.

 - Trinity staff are continuing to work under appropriate hygiene and social distancing guidelines and have resumed working from Trinity House.
 A rigorous cleaning schedule is in place.

 See below for specific information on these points.